d2207197/carriage/docs-src/index.rst

 ``carriage``: Less code, More productive
 ========================================

-``carriage`` aims at making your Python coding life easier by providing a bunch of collection classes.
+**carriage** aims at making your Python coding life easier by providing a bunch of collection classes.
 You can process data, write your code, test your code more fluently.

-``Map`` and ``Array`` work just like Python primitive ``dict`` and ``list`` but enhanced with a lot of practical methods.
+:doc:`Map </map>` and :doc:`Array </array>` work just like Python primitive ``dict`` and ``list`` but enhanced with a lot of practical methods.

-``Row`` is a handy and more powerful `namedtuple <https://docs.python.org/3.6/library/collections.html>`_.
-You can create arbitrary ``Row`` anytime without declaring fields in advance.
+:doc:`Row </row>` is a handy and more powerful `namedtuple <https://docs.python.org/3.6/library/collections.html>`_.
+You can create arbitrary :doc:`Row </row>` anytime without declaring fields in advance.
 It also provides some useful methods for transforming itself.

-``Stream`` is a very powerful wrapper for any iterable object.
+:doc:`Stream </stream>` is a very powerful wrapper for any iterable object.
 You can transform, inspect, manipulate an iterable much easier.
 And with the property of lazy-evaluating, building and testing the pipeline for handling big, long data are faster and easier.

-``Optional`` is a object wrapper for handling unexpected condition.
+:doc:`Optional </optional>` is a object wrapper for handling errors.
 It makes ``None`` value, exceptions or other unexpected condition won't break your data processing pipeline.

 Getting Start
 ====================